sczopek/spaceInvadersAtariRl/README.md

 The raw game images are taken as model input from the ALE (Atari Learning Environment) emulator.
 The raw images are then cast from color images into black and white images.
 The rational for the loss of color is that black and white images are faster to train on.
 A black and white image can be respresented by a single number, but a colored RGB image is represented by three numbers.
 Additionally, the color images do not carry any additional information so using black and white does not result in a loss in information.

 ### Rescaling to Square Images
 The images are then made square after being made black and white.
-These square images also reduce model training time, because the agent does not need to learn that the images are rectangular when fitting certain multi-dimensional gaussian function under the hood*.
+These square images also reduce model training time, because the agent does not need to learn that the images are rectangular when fitting certain multi-dimensional gaussian functions*.

 ### Frame Stacking
 Frame stacking is used to help the agent detect motion on the game screen.
 A raw screenshot does not indicate velocity for objects in the image frame.
 A short image history buffer is used to infer object motion.
 This motion detection behavior is automatically learned by the next CNN Layer.